Does the ZPO need a GDPR update? ECJ should decide now

 LAG has reservations about BAG ruling

-The first question referred is intended to clarify whether the provisions of German civil procedural law are sufficiently specific and have the necessary depth of regulation to meet the requirements of the GDPR.
+The first question referred seeks to clarify whether the provisions of German civil procedural law are sufficiently specific and have the necessary depth of regulation to meet the requirements of the GDPR to satisfy.

-The Court is also asked which of the GDPR's standards apply to judicial data processing activities and which legal principles must be observed by the courts.
+The Court is also asked which of the standards of the GDPR apply to judicial data processing activities and which legal principles are to be observed by the courts.

-In its ruling of 29.6.2023 - 2 AZR 297/22, the 2nd Senate of the Federal Labor Court stated that the processing of personal data by a court can be considered even if the pre- or extrajudicial collection of this data by a litigant is unlawful under the GDPR or national data protection law.
+Although the 2nd Senate of the Federal Labor Court stated in its ruling of 29.6.2023 - 2 AZR 297/22 that the Processing of personal data by a court even if the pre- or extrajudicial collection of such data by a party to the proceedings is in accordance with the GDPR or national data protection law as unlawful.

 However, the judges of the LAG have reservations about this case law and are asking the ECJ for clarification.